|UNIQUE GIFT SUGGESTIONS||

 Mind the crab: he's four feet across and the claws mean business.
-He's on his way to Delamore Arts in Devon next week, for their exhibition which runs all through May.
+He's on his way to Delamore Arts in Devon for their exhibition which runs all through May.
 He will be accompanied by some smaller cousins, a couple of badgers, and an owl, amongst others, and a fine display of iris.

-This owl was delivered with a generous supporting cast including tulips, poppies, agapanthus and water-lilies, to Pashley Manor in preparation for their opening at Easter weekend.
+This is another owl, delivered with a generous supporting cast including tulips, poppies, agapanthus and water-lilies, to Pashley Manor in preparation for their opening at Easter weekend.
 They are now open daily, Tuesdays through to Saturdays, plus Bank Holidays Mondays, right through the summer.

 Galleries and Gardens: please visit the EVENTS AND EXHIBITIONS page to see the other places where my work can currently be viewed.